 Instructions

 - Start by rinsing the quinoa.
-Add quinoa to the instant pot insert and add hot water.
+Add it to the instant pot insert and add hot water.
 Agitate the quinoa to try to remove the bitter coating.
 Drain the water with a mesh strainer.

 - Add the rinsed quinoa to the instant pot and add 1.5 cups of fresh, filtered water.